ken-morel/arb-util/README.md

-You can still edit the main arb file(which will invalidate translations in the other ones), or alter the translations in an other arb file, but preferably kill `arb-util` before doing that, to help you this's the command: `pkill -9 arb-util`, good time!
+You can still edit the main arb file(which will invalidate translations in the other ones), or alter the translations in an other arb file, but preferably kill `arb-util` before doing that, to help you this's the command: `pkill -9 arb-util`, though `pkill -INT arb-util` would be nicer, have a good time!

-Just in case I did not say it before, arb-util is a tool with no subcommand(since it does just the same thing) it is devided into three files, and 3 parallel jobs.
+Just in case I did not say it before, arb-util is a tool with no subcommand(since it does just the same thing) it is devided into three asynchronious tasks, for yes I delegated most of it's work to tasks, and hope the scheduler is a good one.

 ## The extractor